gerard-kanters/ai-translate/README.md

 ## Short Description

-A powerful WordPress plugin for automatically translating your website using AI.
+A powerful WordPress plugin for automatically translating your website using AI supporting 21 languages.

 ## Description